 ARR formed a 100%-owned US-based subsidiary called La Paz Rare Earth LLC to acquire and develop the La Paz Rare Earth Project, located in La Paz County, Arizona, US in August 2019.
-The project lies approximately 170 km north- west of Phoenix (Figure 1).
+The project lies about 170km northwest of Phoenix (Figure 1).

-In October 2019 ARR announced that its initial field activities including mapping, sampling and the review of historical datasets which identified mineralisation at a higher grade to the South East of the existing Resource.
-As such, the Company moved to double its US footprint with the application to acquire a further 660 hectares directly adjacent to the existing tenements to secure the full rare earth potential of the region.
+Initial field activities undertaken in October 2019 included mapping, sampling and a review of historical datasets, which identified mineralisation at a higher grade to the southeast of the existing resource.
+This led ARR to double its US footprint with the application to acquire a further 660 hectares directly adjacent to the existing tenements to secure the full rare earth potential of the region.

 The La Paz area was first shown to contain rare earth elements during exploration sampling programs in mid-2010.
 The area is located in western-central Arizona within the structural Detachment Fault Domain of the large Basin-Range Province.

-During 2011, Australian American Mining Corporation Ltd drilled 195 percussion holes for 5,120 metres, which supported a maiden resource estimate under independent NI 43-101 guidelines.
-The resource displays relatively uniform distribution of total rare earth elements (TRRE) across and along strike covering a resource area 2.5 km by 1.5km.
+During 2011, Australian American Mining Corporation Ltd drilled 195 percussion holes for 5,120 metres, which supported the definition of a maiden NI 43-101-compliant resource estimate.
+The resource displays relatively uniform distribution of total rare earth elements (TRRE) across and along strike, covering a resource area 2.5km by 1.5km.
 The entire deposit is exposed at surface, or lightly concealed by alluvial cover.
 It is open at depth and is currently defined to 30m below surface (Figure 2).

 Composite and selected interval samples were submitted to leading independent groups at SGS Canada Inc (Vancouver) for mineralogical investigations (QEMSCAN, XRD and Electron Microprobe analysis) and the Saskatchewan Research Council (SRC, Saskatoon) for preliminary metallurgical test work (pre-concentration and leaching).